Pathways to a Post-Capitalist World

 In an era of ecological breakdown, some debt cancellation is part of a more sustainable economy.
 All the more when debts owed by global South countries are, to a significant extent, holdovers from the 1980s, when the US Federal Reserve raised interest rates so high as to put whole countries into permanent bondage to Wall Street.
 Canceling these debts, says Jason Hickel, “is an important first step towards the reparations that rich countries owe for the climate debts they hold with respect to the rest of the world.”
 Debt for debt, so to speak—except that one stems from artificial financial decisions that can always be re-arranged, whereas the other can’t.

-Big creditors would undoubtedly lose out, but for the sake of a fairer and more ecological society.
-Moreover, the cancellation can be conducted in a phased manner, and the public banking system can be used as a backup so that confidence in the overall lending system remains if over-exposed banks go under.
+Big creditors would undoubtedly lose out but for the sake of a fairer and more ecological society.
+Debt cancellation can be phased, and the public banking system can be used as a backup so that confidence in the overall lending system remains if overexposed banks go under.

 New money for a new economy

 How indispensable it might be, debt cancellation is a one-off fix; it does not tackle the root issue of the economic growth pattern.
 Our money system itself is debt.
 Banks are only required to hold reserves worth about 10% of the money they lend out, or even less.
 They literally loan money into existence.
 In such a system, almost every dollar that passes through our hands represents somebody’s debt, and this debt has to be paid back with interest—with more work, more extraction, and more production.
 Therefore, “banks effectively sell a product (money) that they produce out of nothing, for free, and then require people to go out into the real world and extract and produce real value to pay for it.”
-Henry Ford once said, “It is perhaps well enough that the people of the nation do not know or understand our banking and monetary system, for if they did, I believe there would be a revolution before tomorrow morning.”
+In his 1922 book My Life and Work, Henry Ford said that ordinary people “are so unalterably on the side of sound money that it is a serious question how they would regard the system under which they live, if they once knew what the initiate [financiers] can do with it.”

 Pathways to a Post-Capitalist World: A stunned TV game host says "Let's ask the audience, shall we?" when confronted to the seemingly unanswerable question "If all money is created out of debt and lent with the application of interest, how can we pay it off?"

-Some argue that adopting a simple interest system instead of a compound one, where interest is paid on interest,16 would be enough.17 Others think that the debt-based currency system needs to be abolished altogether.
-“Instead of letting commercial banks create credit money, we could have the state create it – free of debt – and then spend it into the economy instead of lending it into the economy.
+Some argue that adopting a simple interest system instead of a compound one, where interest is paid on interest, would be enough.16 Others think the debt-based currency system must be abolished altogether.
+As the author explains, “Instead of letting commercial banks create credit money, we could have the state create it – free of debt – and then spend it into the economy instead of lending it into the economy.
 The responsibility for money creation could be placed with an independent agency that is democratic, accountable and transparent, with a mandate to balance human well-being with ecological stability.
-Banks would still be able to lend money, of course, but they would have to back it with 100% reserves, dollar for dollar.”18
+Banks would still be able to lend money, of course, but they would have to back it with 100% reserves, dollar for dollar.”17

 The power of democracy

 Democracy is, therefore, key to a sustainable economy.
 Though democracy and capitalism have long been sold as part of the same package, democracy tends to be anti-capitalist, and capitalism tends to be anti-democratic.
-Their respective logic works in two different directions and definitely at two different levels.
+Their respective logic works not only at two different levels but also in two different directions.

 Footnotes